 Streaming.
 You can also use Surfshark to watch Netflix: the Android application successfully unblocks a selection of libraries.
 Other accessible streaming platforms include Hulu, BBC iPlayer, Disney+, YouTube, and more

-If Surfshark VPN has caught your attention, you can try it out for 7 days for free.
-If it meets your needs the plan costs $2.21 a month.
+If Surfshark VPN has caught your attention, the plan prices start at $2.30 a month.
 With one account you can protect an unlimited amount of devices as well.
 And for your security, there is a 30-day money-back guarantee.

 To read more about this VPN provider, visit our Surfshark VPN review.

 - Unlimited devices

 - Has an ad blocker

 3. Proton VPN – fast and reliable VPN for Android devices

 |Servers/locations:||1800+ servers in 66 countries|

 |Current deal:||🔥 Get up to 50% OFF Proton VPN! 🔥|